 Building a custom home, however, is the homeowner’s ultimate dream.
 A custom home is a one of a kind production, built to the specifications you desire.
 You painstakingly scout for the perfect piece of land in the ideal Texas neighborhood—the one with lots of houses, or no houses, on the water or in the mountains—wherever your perfect spot may be.
 The lot you buy may determine the size and scope of the home, so make sure you are able to build what you want, where you want before you buy the land.
 Once you have settled on a location and purchased the land, be prepared to invest a lot of time and money into the project, as a custom home requires a partnership between you, an architect, and the custom home builder.
 Since the home is to be tailored to your specifications, that means you will be required to make more decisions and in turn, added stress.
 The upside is you get exactly what you want, down to paint color, finishes, and fixtures.
 The flexibility of selecting what is right for your family can be a tremendous benefit for someone who can’t add their must-haves into a pre-made home.
 You will also have more control over the cost of specific items; for instance, if you set a paint budget but learn that your fixtures are going to be more expensive than you first anticipated, you can decide to use a less expensive paint to make up the difference.
 Also, custom home builders often have partnerships with certain flooring companies, roofers, landscapers, and can possibly get you a discounted rate.

-We spoke to various home builders throughout Texas and contacted a custom home builder in Oklahoma and they all agreed that when building a custom home you should set aside a retainer outside of your budgeted funds to cover unforeseen expenses.
+We spoke to various home builders throughout Texas and they all agreed that when building a custom home you should set aside a retainer outside of your budgeted funds to cover unforeseen expenses.
 It should also be noted that when adding certain amenities to your house, it may work for your family, but they may not be as marketable when you sell the home.
 If you decide to add handicapped-accessible ramps to your house for your grandfather in a wheelchair, those ramps may not be as appealing to the next buyer.
 Note, too, that custom homes take more time to build, and if you need to move into your home within a specific time-frame, the home may not be ready.
-While your builder may do his best to make sure he is meeting the deadlines, a delay could arise from back ordered appliances, tiles that don’t match or even acts of nature, like the floods we have seen here in Texas.
+While your builder may do his best to make sure he is meeting the deadlines, a delay could arise from back-ordered appliances, tiles that don’t match, or even acts of nature, like the floods we have seen here in Texas.
 You should be flexible with your move-in date, just in case.
-Investing in a custom built home is a large commitment, one that will require patience, perseverance, planning and the right partnership with the right builder.
+Investing in a custom-built home is a large commitment, one that will require patience, perseverance, planning and the right partnership with the right builder.
 While the process of building a custom home might seem overwhelming at first, the result will be a beautiful, unique home built just for you!